 Goals for the Major

-- Introduce students to the histories, ecologies, social, political and cultural systems, and religious traditions and communities of the Middle East and North Africa
+- demonstrate knowledge of the histories, ecologies, social, political and cultural systems, and religious traditions and communities of the Middle East and North Africa

-- Provide the necessary linguistic skills and methodological tools to pursue advanced and more specialized study
+- apply the necessary linguistic skills and methodological tools to pursue advanced and more specialized study

-- Provide depth of study in a particular subfield or area (examples include modern Arabic literature; art and architecture of the Middle East; literature and film; Islamic Studies; history of religion in the Middle East; the Middle East in the twentieth century; North African Studies; Iranian Studies; women and gender in the Middle East)
+- develop an in-depth field of study in a particular area (examples include modern Arabic literature; art and architecture of the Middle East; literature and film; Islamic studies; history of religion in the Middle East; the Middle East in the twentieth century; North African studies; Iranian studies; women and gender in the Middle East)

-- Refine the skills required in each of the contributing departments (Anthropology, Art, History, Political Science, Religion), including:
+- acquire the skills required in each of the contributing departments (Anthropology, Art, History, Political Science, Religion, Women's and Gender Studies), including:

 Requirements for the Major